loopandlearn/news/docs/edition/2024-07-15.md

 Your responsibility is to keep your Apple Developer account up to date and renew your Certificates once a year.
 This keeps a current version of the *Loop* app available in your *TestFlight* app when you are ready to install it on your phone.

+## iOS Version Update

+We have successfully built the latest versions of Loop-main, Loop-dev, LoopFollow, LoopCaregiver and Trio to an iPhone running iOS 17.6 using a Mac running Xcode 15.4.

+We consider iOS 17.6 to be safe for use with each of these apps.

 ## Feature Highlight: `Loop Follow`

 Do you want to be alerted when your child's pod is getting low on insulin?